humanmade/tachyon-docker/README.md

-# Tachyon Server
+# Tachyon Docker

-Docker container for a Tachyon server.
-This also optionally adds a fake S3 server that you can use for local development.
+Specifies a Docker container for a Tachyon on-the-fly image resizing server.

 ## Usage